edwinst/nes64-controller-modification/README.md

 * the NES64 (PCB + the controller housing, pads, and cable)
 * a 3-way switch with 2 parallel ON-ON-ON contact configurations (see below for details)
 * a few inches of low-voltage wire
-* tool for cutting PCBs (Dremel with cutoff disk works well)
+* tool for cutting PCB and enclosure (Dremel with cutoff disk works well)
 * small tool for polishing (e.g. Dremel) or a piece of fine sand paper
 * soldering iron + accessories
 * a hot glue gun or some epoxy